New York Times-bestselling author and illustrator of Women in Science

 About Rachel Ignotofsky

-Rachel Ignotofsky is the New York Times-bestselling author of Women in Science and Women in Sports.
-Drawing on her graphic design background, she creates playful illustrations and infographics that educate, entertain, and shed light on underrecognized women throughout history.
+Rachel Ignotofsky is the New York Times-bestselling author and illustrator of Women in Sports, Women in Science, and Women in Arts, as well as The Wondrous Workings of Planet Earth.
+Drawing on her graphic design background, she creates playful illustrations and infographics that educate, entertain, and shed light on under-recognized women throughout history.

 Ignotofsky knows that illustration is a powerful tool that can make learning exciting.
 In her engaging talks and presentations, she demonstrates how combining art and science can make even the most intimidating subjects approachable.
 A strong advocate for women in STEM fields, Ignotofsky also explains how representation and narratives can empower young women to follow their passions.